WebAssembly/spec/document/core/syntax/modules.rst

 The initial contents of a table is uninitialized. *Element segments* can be used to initialize a subrange of a table from a static :ref:`vector <syntax-vec>` of elements.

-Element segments can be *active* or *passive*.
+Element segments can be :ref:`active <syntax-active>` or :ref:`passive <syntax-passive>`.
 An active element segment copies its elements into a table during :ref:`instantiation <exec-instantiation>`.
 A passive element segment's elements can be copied using the |TABLEINIT| instruction.

 The |MELEM| component of a module defines a vector of element segments.
 Each active element segment defines the |ETABLE| and the starting |EOFFSET| in that table to initialize.
 Each passive element segment only defines its contents.